linshixiong/webfileserver/README.md

 webfileserver
 =============

-android web server for file sharing
+android web server for file sharing for developer